Janet Doe Lectureship

 - The selected lecture is presented at the association's annual conference and is subsequently published in the Journal of the Medical Library Association.

 - The lecturer receives a $500 honorarium, and up to $1,700 to reimburse out-of-pocket expenses for travel, one-day hotel and per diem, conference registration, guest ticket(s) for non-MLA members, and expenses related to research and/or preparation of the presentation.

-- The lecturer will be asked to share a photo and video for the virtual awards ceremony held in April and additional information for the MLA Conference program.
+- The lecturer will be asked to share a photo for the virtual awards ceremony held in April and additional information for the MLA Conference program.

 - If there are no appropriate nominees, the association may elect not to present the lectureship award in a given year.

 Ready to Submit a Nomination?

 - The award application process is now closed.

 - Applicants and award recipients will be notified in March 2024 with the results.

 - Nominations for the 2026 lecturership award will open in August 2024.